NicolasGrosjean/Translate_helper/README.md

 An application to help to translate the Paradox games localisation files.

 # Diagnostic of a localisation directory
-* Define a source and a destination language and we will have the work to do
+* Define a source and optionally a destination language
-* Visualize the number of lines with no source text, and with no translation (for the destination language)
+* Visualize the number of useful lines with no source text, and with no translation (no text or invalid text like FRENCH or copy of the source text)
-* See this summary by files in a table
+* See this with a summary by files in a table
+* See the details for each file
-* Share this diagnostic by generating a pdf report
+* Share this diagnostic by generating a pdf report (select the files which will be appear into it)